Skip to content

 TIP

-Since version 0.35.0 vi.useFakeTimers() no longer automatically mocks process.nextTick.
-It can still be mocked by specifying the option in toFake argument: vi.useFakeTimers({ toFake: ['nextTick'] }).
+vi.useFakeTimers() does not automatically mock process.nextTick.
+But you can enable it by specifying the option in toFake argument: vi.useFakeTimers({ toFake: ['nextTick'] }).

 • Type: () => boolean